lucasmouilleron/dockerManager/README.md

 - Containers are ran as daemons
 - Containers should not expose ports above `config/config.json > publicAutoPortOffset`
 - Project `github.com:lucasmouilleron/dockerManagerTest` can be used for reference
+- Projects are configured in `config/projects.json`

 How to use
 ----------
 - `bin/dm` and follow instructions
-- Run the test project : `bin/dm run test`, `bin/dm run test local` or `bin/dm run test preprod` and then go to the
+- Run the test project : `bin/dm run test`, `bin/dm run test REVISION_NUMBER`
 - API, TODO

 Thinking